FAQ - Frequently Asked Questions

 you are most likely behind a firewall.
 To enable support for firewalls,

-Transfer".
-Save changes and try connecting again.
-Also, some
+(PASV)".
+Save changes and try running the sync task again.

-FTP servers are configured to not allow PORT mode, so try switching
+Also, some FTP servers are configured to not allow PORT mode, so

 Q: I would like to use a proxy or firewall for my FTP access.